tanyatyagi1998/HR_Database_Analysis_using_SQL/README.md

 # Data Cleaning with SQL
 In the data cleaning phase, I have performed several SQL queries to clean and preprocess the dataset.
 The following tasks were completed:

-Changed the first column name to "emp_id".
+-Changed the first column name to "emp_id".
-Explored and cleaned the "birthdate" column, ensuring consistent date formats.
+-Explored and cleaned the "birthdate" column, ensuring consistent date formats.
-Changed the data type of the "birthdate" column from text/string to the date data type.
+-Changed the data type of the "birthdate" column from text/string to the date data type.
-Explored and cleaned the "hire_date" column, ensuring consistent date formats.
+-Explored and cleaned the "hire_date" column, ensuring consistent date formats.
-Changed the data type of the "hire_date" column from text/string to the date data type.
+-Changed the data type of the "hire_date" column from text/string to the date data type.
-Explored and cleaned the "termdate" column, filling missing values and changing the date format.
+-Explored and cleaned the "termdate" column, filling missing values and changing the date format.
-Changed the data type of the "termdate" column from text/string to the date data type.
+-Changed the data type of the "termdate" column from text/string to the date data type.
-Added a new column, "age", to calculate the age of employees based on their birthdate.
+-Added a new column, "age", to calculate the age of employees based on their birthdate.
-Checked for incorrect age values, ensuring all ages are greater than or equal to zero.
+-Checked for incorrect age values, ensuring all ages are greater than or equal to zero.

 # Exploratory Data Analysis with SQL
 In the exploratory data analysis phase, I have used SQL queries to answer various questions and gain insights into the dataset.
 The following questions have been addressed: